Articles on health related issues in ragdolls:

-A: This is a very frequently asked question, and the answer is unfortunately a big no. Most of my allergic friends have had allergic reactions when handling my cats.
+A: This is a very frequently asked question, and the answer is unfortunately a big no. Most of my allergic acquaintances have had allergic reactions when handling my cats.

-Q: Are ragdolls less sensitive to pain than other cats?
+Q: Are ragdolls less sensitive to pain and fear than other cats?

 A: NO, ABSOLUTELY NOT!
 This is a _very_ dangerous myth running around on the internet, and it is one hundred percent not true.

 Q: Are ragdolls exclusively indoor cats?